 Unfortunately, this couldn’t be more wrong.

-However, did you know that farmers use skim milk to fatten pigs?
+Interestingly, did you know that farmers use skim milk to fatten pigs?

-In fact, we’ve known that skim milk is uniquely fattening for decades.
 Here’s an image from a farming guide way back in 1930:

 How do farmers fatten pigs?
 By feeding them grains and skim milk.

 What do dieters do when they can’t lose weight?
 Eat grains and skim milk (Special K).

 Healthy Food Swaps: Natural, Full Fat Dairy Products

 In contrast to heavily processed products like fat-free milk and low-fat cheese, whole milk and full-fat dairy are much healthier.

 All in all, it’s similar to the fruit juice story.
 Processed dairy products are missing their natural fat and nutrients.

 #5.
 Having a Cheat Day?
 Make a Fathead Pizza!